lobradov/jekyll-now/_posts/2018-01-18-Building-docker-multiarch-images.md

 ```
 This will give you number of docker CLI binaries in `build/` directory and add them to your path.

+> Update: Seems of last night, PR for merging this functionality into upstream got accepted, so official docker client will have `manifest` command.
+Still, as of today, instructions to build and enable experimental are complicated than the above, so let's keep it as such.

 ## `binfmt_misc` for target architectures

 In order to run and build images for other architectures, we're going to use a trick called `binfmt_misc`.